pedroamarall/rest-builder/javascript/README.md

 1. Write a new Liferay app to demonstrate [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations of Blogs, Documents and Media, and Knowledge Base using Clay, React, and REST.

+1. Send a Git pull request to your neighbor that contains your new app.
+Your neighbor should be able to deploy your app to Liferay with a single command.
+The app should also work when your neighbor adds it to any site in Liferay.
+That means the app must not contain hard coded IDs or URLs.

+1. Review your neighbor's app that was sent to you.
+Compare and contrast your implementation with your neighbor's implementation.

 1. Send a Git pull request to ***brianchandotcom*** that contains your new app.